-Gender Equality Activities Overview
+Diversity and Gender Equality Activities Overview

 Gender equality policies foster innovation by including a diverse and often untapped talent pool, whilst balancing task distributions and career opportunities, helping to overcome stereotypes for both women and men regardless of educational background or current position in HBP.

-In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for an equal balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender equality in research and innovation.
+In line with the European Commission's gender agenda for Horizon 2020, the HBP aims to play a pioneering role in advancing gender equality by aiming for a balance between male and female scientists in research teams and decision-making, as well as promoting awareness of gender equality in research and innovation.
 One of the main challenges will be to increase the number of women in higher-level positions and in education activities.

-The Gender equality activities planned during the SGA1 period of the project include:
+The Gender equality activities planned include:

 - Offering webinars and advice on diversity in teams as well as career building workshops.